[output_post_excerpt]

 ENOCH: Really.
 That sounds… lovely!
 I just need a few minutes to finish up here, and we can talk–

-BODIEL: Oh shit, I thought you were done.
+BODIEL: Oh shit, didn’t mean to interrupt.
+I thought you were done.
 See ya!

 ENOCH: No, it’s okay, you don’t have to- ok.
 He left.